Estimate Time6 min

 The data in the chart is described in the text.

 As the chart shows, senior debt holders (typically banks) get paid before all others.
-Bondholders are in the next group and a bankrupt firm often still has enough assets to pay them at least some of what they are owed.
+Bondholders are typically next in line—though their priority can vary depending on the type of bond—and a bankrupt firm may still have enough assets to repay at least part of what they are owed.

 But while where you stand in line helps determine when and how much you get repaid for your investment, how you are repaid may vary depending on the company's business, the assets it has, and its path out of bankruptcy.
-Once a company files for bankruptcy, bondholders no longer receive principal and interest payments.
+Once a company files for bankruptcy, bondholders typically stop receiving principal and interest payments.
 When the process is complete, they may receive newly issued bonds, cash, or stock whose value may not equal the value of the bonds they owned.

 In a Chapter 7 bankruptcy, bondholders receive cash from a sale of the company's assets, a process that may take years to complete.

-If you own a bond issued by a company or government at risk of default or bankruptcy, you face a choice between holding the defaulted bond through bankruptcy or selling it.
+If you own a bond issued by a company or municipality at risk of default or bankruptcy, you face a choice between holding the defaulted bond through bankruptcy or selling it.

 If you hang on, you face uncertainty over how much you will receive, and when you will receive it.
 If you sell, you'll know the amount you're getting.
 However, the amount you receive for selling before restructuring is complete can be less than both the amount you paid and also the amount you may receive if you hold on through the end of the bankruptcy.